rumkin/typed-props/readme.md

 ![Build](https://img.shields.io/travis/rumkin/typed-props.svg)

-TypedProps is implementation of Facebook's PropTypes interface but extensible, reusable and customizable.
+TypedProps is an implementation of Facebook's PropTypes interface but extensible, reusable and customizable.
 It produce error reports as array of objects instead of throwing or printing into console.
 And it works *without* React.